MuhammadFarag/hello-go/README.md

 * we can perform conversion from one *struct* to the other if they have the same exact fields.
 * anonymous *struct* doesn't require explicit conversion, if types are identical

+# Pointers
+* Everything in Go is pass by value.
+* Pointers is for pass by reference.
+* We use `&` similar to *C* to get the address of a var.